Frequently Un-asked Questions

 9. Being a small practice can Don Medical Clinic adequately support junior doctors in training ?

 Dr Jane is the full time clinical lead educator and the practice team provide education for all junior doctors in training.
-Reception and Nursing staff have essentail knowledge and skills that are valuable to young doctors.
+Reception and Nursing staff have essential knowledge and skills that are valuable to young doctors.
 Locum doctors and part-time doctors are also expected to teach and support doctors in training.
-Dr Jane has a long career in medical education and is very passionate about supporting local students establish a future career in their own community .
+Dr Jane has a long career in medical education and is very passionate about supporting local students establish a future career in their own community.
 She completed a Graduate Certificate in Learning and Teaching for Health Professionals with UTAS and the practice educational program has been developed from that with an online component.
+We also have Dr Rebecca Shugg and Dr Meredith Stewart as accredited GP supervisors for support and to add their extra experience to training.
+All have also been involved with AHPRA level 1 and level 2 IMG supervision.

 Don Medical Clinic, being in a regional rural area also does a great deal of telehealth.
 This too is a fabulous way to link with specialist of all domains and discuss the patient's needs with a much more person centred approach and at the same time keep up to date with new approaches to care.

-The practice is registered for GP training to support GP registrars on GP3 plus terms.
-The practice would also be well suited for doctors who choose the RACGP Practice Experience Program ( PEP ) pathway to fellowship.
-If you would like to discuss this further please email: firstname.lastname@example.org
+The practice is registered for RACGP training to support GP registrars on GP1 to GP3 plus terms.
+The practice would also be well suited for doctors who choose the RACGP Fellowship Support Program ( FSP ) pathway to fellowship.
+If you would like to discuss this further please email: email@example.com

 We hope that this information has been useful to you.